 This new Tuileries Palace would become one of the main royal residences of the French Royals in Paris.
 And yet today, there are not many remnants left of this amazing palace.
 So let’s see what happened to the unfortunately short-lived Palais des Tuileries, shall we?
 Allons-y!

-Construction of a new Palace by Catherine de Medici
+Construction of the Tuileries Palace by Catherine de Medici

 As an Italian noblewoman, without any royal blood, she had been married to the younger son of François I, and was never meant to be Queen.
 But she did come from the powerful Medici family, bringing with her plenty of wealth and knowledge.